lillyfae/CSE212.final_project/stack.md

         and finally, the program finishes and main is taken off the stack.

-    When using a stack, error codes in python will show all the functions that were called up until that point. <br>
+    When using a stack, error codes in python will show all the functions that were called up until that point.

     Let's say that we had an error in the losses function of our last example.
 The error code would look something like: